Benardakaka/Pitch-Application/README.md

 * Link to live site: https://akakaben.herokuapp.com/

 ## Description
 This is a website application that allows user to read other peoples pitches and create their own. pitches.
-And they can also  post their comments for liking nor disliking the viewed..
+And they can also  post their comments for liking nor disliking the viewed.

 ## User Stories
 The user would like to.... :